gjbex/training-material/Fortran/Matrices/README.md

 1. `alloc_test.f90`: illustrates how to dynamically allocate a matrix with dimensions that can be specified on the command line.
 The matrix is allocated, initialized, printed, and deallocated.
+1. `pointer_test.f90`: illustrates that procedures need not be aware that they work with a pointer to arrays, rather than the real thing.

 Note: both programs use the `matrix_ops` module in `matrix_ops.f90` that defines two subroutines, `init_matrix` to initialize a matrix, and